 The Razer Raptor 27 is a great 1440p gaming monitor.
-It has an impressive design, with outstanding build quality, a unique and impressive cable management system, and Razer's signature RGB lighting feature in the base.
-Like most IPS monitors, it has wide viewing angles, but a low contrast ratio, so it's not the best choice for gaming in a dark room.
-It has outstanding low input lag and a great response time, but there's a bit more motion blur than most 144Hz gaming monitors.
-The Raptor 27 also has great peak brightness and can display a wide color gamut, delivering a decent HDR gaming experience.
+It has an impressive design with outstanding build quality, a unique and impressive cable management system, and Razer's signature RGB lighting feature in the base.
+Like most IPS monitors, it has wide viewing angles but a low contrast ratio, so it's not the best choice for gaming in a dark room.
+It has an outstanding low input lag and a great response time, but there's a bit more motion blur than most 144Hz gaming monitors.
+It also has great peak brightness and can display a wide color gamut, delivering a decent HDR gaming experience.
 Unfortunately, it has poor accuracy out of the box.

-The stand is large but supports the monitor extremely well.
+The stand is large and supports the monitor extremely well but there's still a bit of wobble to it.
 The base is thin enough that you can still place small objects in front of it, and there's a unique RGB feature around the base.
-The stand supports the monitor well, but there's still a bit of wobble.

 Unfortunately, the Razer Raptor 27 has disappointing ergonomics.
 It has a decent height adjustment range and an outstanding tilt range, but the base can't swivel, and it can't be rotated to portrait orientation.

-The borders of the Razer Raptor 27 are incredibly thin on three sides, great for a multi-monitor setup.
+The borders are incredibly thin on three sides, great for a multi-monitor setup.

 This monitor is extremely well-built.
 Most of the frame is made of metal, and the back is covered in a premium texture cloth.
 The stand wobbles a little bit where it attaches to the back, but this shouldn't cause any issues.

 As is the case with most IPS panel monitors, the contrast ratio is mediocre.
 Blacks will look gray when viewed in dark rooms.

 The Razer Raptor 27 doesn't support local dimming.
 The above video is for reference only.

 Great SDR peak brightness.
 This monitor should be able to overcome glare in any room.